simplicitesoftware/documentation/docs/documentation/integration/librairies/ajax-api.md

-- a simple application root (e.g. `myapp`) in that case the base URL is considered to be the same as the current application base URL (this is typically what to do in case of custom page managed within a Simplicité&reg application, for instance as a configured external object)
+- a simple application root (e.g. `myapp`) in that case the base URL is considered to be the same as the current application base URL (this is typically what to do in case of custom page managed within a Simplicit&eacute;&reg application, for instance as a configured external object)
 - an absolute application URL (e.g. `http://myserver:8080/myapp` or `http://myserver:8080/appws`)

 And where `<gateway>` is:

-- `ui` for usage in an authenticated custom page of the generic Simplicité&reg; web UI (no need to indicate user and password in that case as the current authenticated session is used)
+- `ui` for usage in an authenticated custom page of the generic Simplicit&eacute;&reg; web UI (no need to indicate user and password in that case as the current authenticated session is used)
-- `uipublic` for usage in a custom public page of the generic Simplicité&reg; web UI (no need to indicate user and password in that case as the public session is used)
+- `uipublic` for usage in a custom public page of the generic Simplicit&eacute;&reg; web UI (no need to indicate user and password in that case as the public session is used)
-- `api` (as of version 3.0 MAINTENANCE 20) for usage in an external custom page using the endpoints of the generic Simplicité&reg; API (in that case a user and password **must** be provided)
+- `api` (as of version 3.0 MAINTENANCE 20) for usage in an external custom page using the endpoints of the generic Simplicit&eacute;&reg; API (in that case a user and password **must** be provided)
-- `ws` for usage in an external custom page using the endpoints of the generic Simplicité&reg;
+- `ws` for usage in an external custom page using the endpoints of the generic Simplicit&eacute;&reg;
 webservices gateway (in that case a user and password **must** be provided, and if the `<root>` parameter is a simple application root, a trailing `"ws"`is appended to it to build the base URL)